-Robert DiLutis has recently been appointed to the faculty of the University of Maryland, School of Music, College Park.
-Previously Mr. DiLutis was Professor of Clarinet at the Louisiana State University School of Music, Assistant Principal and E-flat clarinetist with the Rochester Philharmonic Orchestra and Professor of Clarinet at the Eastman School of Music.
-Mr. DiLutis has also served on the faculties of the St. Mary's University in Texas, and Nazareth College in New York.
-Most recently Mr. DiLutis developed and taught an Orchestral Audition Training Program for the Eastman School of Music.
-His many clinics and master classes have included Ithaca College, Hartt School of Music, Boston University, New England Conservatory, Longy School of Music and the Academia y Banda De Musica De Norena, Oviedo, Spain.
+Robert DiLutis is currently the Professor of Clarinet at the University of Maryland, School of Music, College Park and in his 1st season as Principal Clarinetist of the Annapolis Symphony Orchestra.
+Mr. DiLutis previously served as Professor of Clarinet at the Louisiana State University School of Music from 2009-2012.
+He has also held positions with the Rochester Philharmonic Orchestra, San Antonio Symphony Orchestra and the Eastman School of Music.
+Mr. DiLutis has served on the faculties of St. Mary's University in Texas and Nazareth College in New York.
+His recent recitals and master classes have included the University of Georgia, University of California at Northridge, University of South Carolina, Catholic University of America and the International Clarinet Conference in Assisi, Italy.